Table of Contents Show

-The process for selling residential real estate in NYC doesn’t differ much from one building type to another.
+The process for selling residential real estate in New York City doesn’t differ much from one building type to another.
 Except if the property is in a co-op building.
-After the contract of sale is agreed to, due diligence conducted, and the mortgage is approved, there remains the co-op board interview.
-One of the most vexing things about NYC real estate is that co-op boards can reject a buyer for any reason or no reason at all.
+After the contract of sale agreed to, due diligence conducted, and the mortgage is approved, there remains the co-op board interview.
+One of the most vexing things about New York City real estate is that co-op boards can reject a buyer for any reason or no reason at all.

 Talk to your co-op board.Talk to your co-op board.

 Go over their letters of recommendation.Go over their letters of recommendation.

 Letters of recommendation are part and parcel of the co-op application process.
-These are how any potential buyers ‘ sell’ themselves to the co-op board.
+These are how any potential buyers ‘sell’ themselves to the co-op board.
 Many co-ops require five reference letters per applicant, so for a couple that makes ten.
 The buyer’s broker will be responsible for ensuring that each of these is perfect regarding spelling, punctuation, and grammar.
 But it’s the seller’s broker that is responsible for choosing only the best candidates that meet the financial criteria.
-Financials are important in determining the worth of a recommendation letter but also how the candidate is presented.
+Financials are essential in determining the worth of a recommendation letter but also how the candidate presented.
 Letters from people with prestigious titles and long years of friendship with the candidate will measure the highest.
-What the board is looking for are credibility and trust.
+What the board is looking for is credibility and trust.

 Ask for the board application early.Ask for the board application early.